TRIUMPH ROCKET III (2005 - 2008) Review

 Overall ratingNext up: Ride & brakes

 The Triumph Rocket III is the biggest, most bad-ass motorcycle money can buy.
 The specs are awesome a 2.3-litre engine producing almost 150ft lb of torque, pistons the same size as those found in a Dodge Viper supercar and what was at one time the biggest back tyre on a production bike… The Triumph Rocket III is simply an incredible experience and bravo to Triumph for making it.

 The Triumph Rocket III is good in parts and bad in others.
-The harsh suspension and feet-forwards riding style is fine on smooth roads, but pothole strikes send jarring waves of pain up your spine and the flying cruciform riding position is tiring over distance.
-The Rocket III's road holding is very good, though and the ex-Daytona superbike brakes acquit themselves well despite the enormous weight.
+The harsh suspension and feet-forwards riding style is fine on smooth roads, but potholes send jarring waves of pain up your spine and the flying cruciform riding position is tiring over distance without a screen.
+The Rocket III's road holding is very good, though and the ex-Daytona superbike brakes work well despite the enormous weight.

-With all that chrome on show on the Triumph Rocket III you'll really need to stay on top of your cleaning regime.
-Thanks to a hassle-free shaft-drive you won’t need to worry about chain lube or adjusting anything, either.
+Earlier models were heavy on the chrome so you'll need to stay on top of your cleaning regime.
+Thanks to a hassle-free shaft-drive you won’t need to worry about chain lube or adjusting anything.
 Hard launches can knacker the Rocket’s clutch very quickly indeed.

-Compared to a comparable Harley the Triumph Rocket III is a steal.
-It’s better braked, faster, handles better and it’s British.
+Compared to a comparable Harley the Triumph Rocket III is a bargain.
+It’s better braked, faster, handles better and a genuinely superior motorcycle.
 Secondhand values remain high and providing you keep to 3-4000 miles a year it won’t depreciate faster than a Harley, either.
 Find a Triumph Rocket III for sale

 Customising your Triumph Rocket III is made easy by the Hinckley factory's colossal catalogue of goodies, ranging from exhausts to ‘Tribal’ graphics to screens to heated grips and so on.
 It’s just a shame they didn’t fit an alarm/immobiliser as standard.